Complete papers from your thesis research, with financial support

 30. Who should I address queries or send my application to?

-Queries should be addressed to Katherine van der Vliet, (Administrator) at firstname.lastname@example.org
+Queries should be addressed to the Student Administrator at firstname.lastname@example.org

-Your application can be scanned and emailed to the above email address, sent through the internal mail to the Graduate Research School, or if you want to personally deliver your application, please hand it in at the Graduate Research School reception, room G08, ground floor in the Clocktower Building.
+Your application can be scanned and emailed to the above email address, sent through the internal mail to Student Administration, St David II Building, or if you want to personally deliver your application, please hand it in at the Ask Otago reception at the St David II Building.